 Countries: Dominican Republic, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua

-There are two databases specifically made available for U.S. exporters to go through.
+There are two databases specifically made available for U.S. exporters to identify tariff rates when exporting:

 The Customs Info Database: This tool enables the user to compare current tariff rates with corresponding preferential FTA rates for partner countries.

-Rules of Origin are a set of criteria that a company needs in order to determine the national source of their products, which plays an important role when deciding if your product qualifies to pass through an FTA agreement.
+Rules of Origin are a set of criteria that a company needs in order to determine the national source of their products.
+This plays an important role when deciding if your products qualify for lower tariffs under Free Trade Agreements.

-For example, if a U.S.-based company wants to import products that were made in China, into Guatemala, the exporter may have to pay full tariffs in Guatemala if China and Guatemala do not have a Free Trade Agreement.
-As a result, an American company ends up paying tariffs in Guatemala, regardless of the fact that the U.S. has an FTA with Guatemala under the DR-CAFTA agreement.
+For example, if an American company based in China wants to export its products to Guatemala, the exporter may have to pay full tariffs upon arrival if China and Guatemala don’t have a mutual FTA.
+As a result, the American company will pay full tariffs in Guatemala, despite the DR-CAFTA agreement.

-To receive preferential treatment under the FTA Rules of Origin, your exported goods must:
+To receive preferential treatment under the FTA Rules of Origin, you must make sure:

-- Be produced in an FTA-partner country or territory;
+All or most parts of your goods are produced in an approved FTA-partner country or territory;